-Violets take their name in relation to their blue-purple color.
+Violets are thought to take their name from their blue-purple color.
 However, they also come in shades of blue, yellow, and cream.
 What’s more, there are thought to be around 500 species of violets today that belong to the genus Viola.

 The Violet Flower – Species and Plant Family

-Most species are found in the Northern Hemisphere in temperate climates; however, some are also found in locations such as Hawaii, Australasia, and the Andes, according to Wikipedia.
+Most species are found in the Northern Hemisphere in temperate climates.
+However, some are also found in locations such as Hawaii, Australasia, and the Andes.